 Rachel Scott: Algebra I and Algebra II

-Carla Stevenson: Pre-Calculus and ACT Math Workshop
+Carla Stevenson: Advanced Algebra & Trigonometry and ACT Math Workshop

 Carla Stevenson has a bachelor’s degree in Electrical Engineering from Tennessee Technological University, 1982.
 She taught in the Electrical Engineering Technology department at Chattanooga State off and on for 15+ years.
 She taught high school math classes to home school students in her home for a number of years while home schooling her own children.
 After teaching at HHL for a few years, she decided to take a year off, but is back with us.
 Currently, she is self-employed as a math, physics, and sometimes chemistry tutor.
 She tutors students at McCallie in the upper school learning center, and she has students from other private and public schools as well as home school students.
 She and her husband have lived in Chattanooga for 34 years and have 3 grown children.
 They are active at Covenant Presbyterian Church.

 Kim Tisdale: Elementary, Middle School and High School Drama